 - Review the Reparations Complaint Checklist [PDF]

-Submit the completed form, with the appropriate filing fee, in person or by mailing (preferably certified or registered mail) to:
+Or, submit the completed form (PDF), with the appropriate filing fee, in person or by mailing (preferably certified or registered mail) to:

 Commodity Futures Trading Commission

 Office of Proceedings

 Reparations Program FAQs

 - What happens to my complaint after I submit it?